MRFrazer25/AutoDefender_Hackathon/README.md

 The UI will open at `http://localhost:8501` and provides:
 - Real-time dashboard with live threat monitoring
+- Multi-source aggregation for monitoring multiple log files
-- Threat analysis with filtering and export tools
+- Threat analysis with filtering, search, and export tools
-- Action management for approving AI-generated rules
+- Action management for approving AI-generated rules and playbooks
+- Playbook Editor for customizing response workflows
 - IP whitelist and blacklist management
 - Settings for Suricata, Ollama, and database options
 - Built-in documentation